mansi-raja5/react-ecom/README.md

 # How To Run

-1. Download the zip file
+1. Download the zip file or Clone the repo from `main` branch
 2. Run `npm install`
-3. Run GraphQl BackEnd Server
+3. Run GraphQl BackEnd Server on `http://localhost:4000/`
 4. Run `npm start`

 # Dependencies